Species Introduction

 ✓ Expert Tip

-Q: What water parameters do Corydoras Aeneus Long Fin require?
+Q: What water parameters do Corydoras Aeneus require?

 ✓ Expert Tip

-Q: How often should I feed Corydoras Aeneus Long Fin?
+Q: How often should I feed Corydoras Aeneus?

 ✓ Expert Tip

-Q: What are the best tank mates for Corydoras Aeneus Long Fin?
+Q: What are the best tank mates for Corydoras Aeneus?

 ✓ Expert Tip

-Q: How do I properly acclimatise Corydoras Aeneus Long Fin to my aquarium?
+Q: How do I properly acclimatise Corydoras Aeneus to my aquarium?

-Acclimatising your Corydoras Aeneus Long Fin is crucial for their transition to a new environment.
-Begin by floating the sealed bag in your aquarium for about 15 minutes to equalise the temperature.
-After this, gradually introduce small amounts of aquarium water into the bag over the course of an hour.
-This process helps them adjust to the water parameters.
-Once acclimatised, gently release them into the tank, avoiding any water from the bag to prevent introducing potential contaminants.
+Acclimatising Corydoras Aeneus is vital for their health.
+Start by floating the sealed bag in the aquarium for about 15-20 minutes to equalise the temperature.
+Then, gradually introduce aquarium water into the bag over the next hour, adding small amounts every 10 minutes.
+This method helps them adjust to the new water chemistry.
+Once acclimatised, gently release them into the tank, avoiding adding bag water to your aquarium to prevent contamination.

 ✓ Expert Tip

-Utilise a fine net to transfer the fish to avoid stress and injury.
+Use a net to transfer the fish to prevent stress and injury from bag water.

-Q: What are the signs of healthy Corydoras Aeneus Long Fin?
+Q: What are the signs of a healthy Corydoras Aeneus?

 ✓ Expert Tip